sterini/ITSoc-DeepSense-6G-Machine-Learning-Challenge/README.md

 use `pip install requirements.txt` to install all necessary packages!

+Note!
+You should install *pytorch* on your own.
+Visit this link: https://pytorch.org/get-started/locally/

 run a code using
 1. `run_main.sh`
 2. `python main.py --TASK task1 --GPS True --CAMERAS False --RADAR False --SHARE True`